 Dont forget to bring your canned goods to the parade and when The Hometown Express rides past, you can help us to fill it up!
 We will be donating to our food banks to help feed families in need for Thanksgiving!

 The Golden Knights are the most formidable parachuting competitors and demonstrators in the world today.
+There will be very special events planned around the parachute team.

 by Dr. Paul Jehle